 My Beloved is to me a cluster of henna blossoms In the vineyards of Engedi.
 (Song of Songs 1:14 NASB)

-Hey – stop in and see my blog – Another Red Letter Day
+Come and Check out my blog – Another Red Letter Day